 Candidates for school counselor and school psychologist residency certification who hold a master's or doctorate degree, but cannot provide satisfactory evidence to the Certification Office of the Superintendent of Public Instruction that he or she has: 1) completed all course work requirements relevant to the required master's degree, and 2) satisfactorily completed a comprehensive written examination required in such master's degree program, must take such an examination.

 This examination shall be a proctored, written examination of a regionally accredited institution of higher education.
-Alternatively, the candidate may meet this requirement by receiving a passing score on the relevant Praxis II® examination administered by Educational Testing Service (ETS).
+Alternatively, the candidate may meet this requirement by receiving a passing score on the relevant Praxis® examination administered by Educational Testing Service (ETS).

 - Where will the tests be offered in Washington?

-- When will the Praxis II tests be administered?
+- When will the Praxis tests be administered?

 - Can I take the test on a computer?

 - How much does it cost to take a Praxis test?

-The test fee is determined by the test format (multiple choice, constructed response or a combination of the two).
+The test fee is determined by the test format (selected-response questions, constructed-response questions or a combination of the two).
 Visit Praxis Test Fees for more information.